amnezia-vpn/amnezia.org-content/docs/en/instructions/04_file-connection/04_file-connection.md

 Do not use files from public sources, they may have been posted for the purpose of capturing your personal data.

-> Amnezia works with any server running Ubuntu (officially supported version is 22.04), Debian 11 is also supported.
+> Amnezia works with any server running Ubuntu (officially supported version is 22.04, Debian 11 is also supported).

 &nbsp;